YasinEl/mzRAPP/inst/md/README.md

 molecule.
 If multiple peaks are detected the peak closest to this time is chosen (seconds). <br>

-Afterwards the used instrument and resolution has to be selected.
-All instruments enabled via the enviPat package are enabled.
+Afterwards the used <u><b>instrument and resolution</u></b> has to be selected.
+This is necessary in order to apply the correct mass resolution for any given m/z value.
+All instruments enabled via the enviPat package can be selected from the envipat resolution list.
+For other instruments a custom resolution list has to be uploaded as .csv file.
+This .csv file has to have two columns: <br> <b>R: </b> Resolution value at half height of a mass peak <br> <b>m/z: </b> m/z value for the correspondig resolution <br> Resolution values for at least 10 equally distributed m/z value sis recommended.

 <h4>